edamontology/caseologue/paper.md

 EDAM is a domain ontology of data analysis and data management in life sciences.
 It comprises concepts related to analysis, modeling, optimization, and data life-cycle, and is divided into 4 main sections: topics, operations, data, and formats.
 Thanks to the annotations with EDAM, tools, workflows, standards, data, and learning materials are easier to find, compare, choose, and integrate.
 EDAM contributes to open science by allowing semantic annotation of research products, thus making them more understandable, findable, and comparable.

 EDAM is developed in a participatory and transparent fashion, within a broad and growing community of contributors.
-This development model, based on the contribution of a large number of scientific experts, therefore comes with its own set of challenges.
+This development model, based on the contribution of a large number of scientific experts, therefore comes with its own set of challenges [usesDataFrom:lamothe_2022_7040439].

 To streamline and accelerate the evolution of EDAM, we have developed and integrated a set of tools that automate the quality control and release process for the ontology, Caseologue.
 In addition to ensuring the global consistency of EDAM, it enforces edition best practices both at the syntactic and semantic levels.
 These tools have been integrated in a continuous integration (CI) pipeline, automated using GitHub Actions in the source-code repository.